Last and first sightings of the lunar crescent Deutsche Version

 Data download

-If you download the following data and use them in a publication, please mention the adress of this website and the following paper which will be published in 2011 as origin of the data: R. Gautschy, "Monddaten aus dem Archiv von Illahun: Chronologie des Mittleren Reiches", Zeitschrift für Ägyptische Sprache und Altertumskunde 178, Vol. 1, 2011, 1-19.
+If you download the following data and use them in a publication, please mention the adress of this website and the following paper as origin of the data: R. Gautschy, "Monddaten aus dem Archiv von Illahun: Chronologie des Mittleren Reiches", Zeitschrift für Ägyptische Sprache und Altertumskunde 178, Vol. 1, 2011, 1-19.

 For the sites Alexandria, Heliopolis, Memphis, Illahun, Abydos, Theben, Abu Simbel, Elephantine and Babylon tables were created, containing, for a mean value of ΔT, epochs of New Moon and last or first visibilities of the lunar crescent in the Julian, the Egyptian and the Babylonian Calendar respectively.
 If there arose any difference in the date when the uncertainty of ΔT was accounted for, it is marked accordingly in the tables.
 In such cases one cannot say exactly on which day the last or first visibility occured.